 What the Text Does — and What That Means (Contested)

-On the page: Dante opens in passive voice — ‘I found myself,’ ‘the way had been lost’ — then in line 12 shifts abruptly to active: ‘I abandoned the true way.’
+On the page: Dante opens with agency-effacing constructions — ‘I found myself,’ ‘the way had been lost’ — then in line 12 shifts abruptly to active voice: ‘I abandoned the true way.’
 He gives no explanation of how he entered the wood (line 10).
 These are the observable facts on the page.

 What scholars dispute: Whether line 12’s active voice constitutes a confession of moral agency or is simply a narrative shift is actively contested.
 Singleton reads genuine agency — the soul that drifted chose to drift.
 Barolini reads the scene as prior to moral categorization, the dark wood as representational fact before it is allegorical verdict.
 Dante places the amnesia and the agency on the same page without arbitrating between them.